vkmcol/java4-labs-spring-boot/README.md

 # Java IV Spring Boot Lab

+In this lab, you will learn how to externalize properties in a Spring Boot application

 ## Objectives

 1. Configure a minimal ``pom.xml`` with the latest Spring Boot parent pom, and